jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 	}

 ```

-Visual C++ will actually use older SSE SIMD instructions by default, which can do a few operations on two doubles or four floats at a time.
-To get AVX2 instructions used here, which can operate on 4 doubles at a time, you have to specify to the compiler that you want 'fast floating point'
+To get the SIMD instructions used here, which can operate on 4 doubles at a time, you have to specify to the compiler that you want 'fast floating point'
 and specify that you want to target AVX2 instructions as well.
 Results will be different when vectorized, though they will actually be more
 accurate, not less. (in this case, maybe all?)